Capital Markets AI That

 execution agents.

 For capital markets, compliance is not a documentation process.
 It is the execution boundary.
-Every workflow in the CAIBots CM stack operates within these frameworks by design.
+Every workflow in the CAIBots CM stack operates within these frameworks by design — not configured post-deployment.

-T+1 transaction reporting, best execution documentation, research unbundling records, client communication logs — all generated automatically at the Execution Layer with MiFID II-compliant data structures and retention.
+T+1 transaction reporting, best execution documentation, research unbundling records, and client communication logs — all generated automatically at the Execution Layer with MiFID II-compliant data structures and five-year retention.

-Swap dealer reporting, Volcker Rule compliance monitoring, systemic risk flag detection, and consumer protection execution for retail-facing CM products — all automated with full regulatory record creation.
+Swap dealer reporting, Volcker Rule compliance monitoring, and systemic risk flag detection.
+Consumer protection execution for retail-facing CM products automated with full regulatory record creation on every workflow.

 Derivative trade reporting, clearing obligation monitoring, and margining requirement execution.
 EMIR trade repository submissions generated and filed at T+1 with full exception handling and audit trail.

-Suspicious transaction and order reporting (STOR), insider list management, and market manipulation detection — all executed with MAR-compliant evidence documentation and regulator-ready case files.
+Suspicious transaction and order reporting (STOR), insider list management, and market manipulation detection — all executed with MAR-compliant evidence documentation and regulator-ready case files generated automatically.

 | Workflow | Trigger | Governance | Auth Required | Reg Reference |